 2. Better Services

-As it also includes all the external factors like customers, their needs should be the company’s priority.
+As it also includes all the internal and external stakeholders and factors like customers, their needs should be the company’s priority.
 The employee should be worthy enough to solve all the issues and satisfy the customer about their product or service.
 If the customer feels suspicious about it, you will never be able to generate a strong connection.

 Successful corporate communication will enhance the overall transparency of the firm.
 For instance, if the employee is certain about the company’s culture and goal, he will certainly give his best.
 The same stands true for the customers as well.
 A company with good transparency policies will turn out to attract more customers.